Wall Street regulators face budget crunch under new spending deal

 The CFTC’s cut was so significant that recently departed CFTC Chairman Gary Gensler last October said the agency would be forced to furlough workers.

-The SEC was not forced to do furloughs, but it has since cut back on hiring and travel in the wake of the cuts.
+The SEC was not forced to impose furloughs, but it has since cut back on hiring and travel in the wake of the cuts.

+SEC spokesman John Nester said the proposed funding level ”will limit our ability to bolster our enforcement and examinations programs, implement our new duties regarding derivatives, private fund advisers and municipal advisers, and invest in critical technology for market oversight and law enforcement.

+“It is particularly frustrating considering that funding for the SEC does not contribute to the federal deficit,” Nester said in a statement.

 Of the SEC’s new $1.35 billion spending level unveiled in Monday’s bill, $44 million would still need to be earmarked for the agency’s division that is in charge of conducting economic analyses for its rules.

-Problems with the quality of its cost-benefit analyses has tripped up the SEC in the past, leading it to lose several court challenges to its rules filed by industry groups.
+Problems with the quality of its cost-benefit analyses have tripped up the SEC in the past, leading it to lose several court challenges to its rules filed by industry groups.

 Non-profit groups who lobby for strict regulations for Wall Street lashed out at Congress, saying the spending bill woefully underfunds the two agencies at a time when they need more resources to implement the 2010 Dodd-Frank Wall Street reform law.